-grouch is the front-end user interface for Spfy whereas webserver serves the backend Flask APIs.
+reactapp is the front-end user interface for Spfy whereas webserver serves the backend Flask APIs.
 Without modification, when you run docker-compose up port 8090 is used to access the app.
 The front-end then calls port 8000 to submit requests to the backend.
-This approach is fine for individual users on their own computer, but this setup should not be used for production as it would you would have to open a separate port for api calls to be made to.
+This approach is fine for individual users on their own computer, but this setup should not be used for production as it would, at minimum, require opening one additional port.